Super-App Behavioral Patterns in Credit Risk Models: Financial, Statistical and Regulatory Implications: Results and Discussion

 \subsection{Statistical model performance}

-Regarding the results obtained with the AUC metric, for both countries the model that considered the variables of the super-app always had a higher average performance regardless of the segmentation chosen as seen in Figures \ref{model_perf_auc_a} and \ref{model_perf_auc_b}.
-For Country A, the Device Score did appear to be a population characteristic that allowed for the better prediction of defaulters given that for those with a high score a higher average performance was gained.
-However, for Country B this characteristic did not produce a substantial improvement in either the low or high score.
+The results obtained for both countries, according to the AUC metric, show the model that combines bureau and super-app variables achieves a higher average performance regardless of the segmentation as can be seen in Figures~\ref{model_perf_auc_a} and \ref{model_perf_auc_b}.
+For Country A, when all features are included the Device Score did appear to be a population characteristic that allowed for the better prediction of defaulters, given that for those with a high score a higher average performance was gained.
+However, for Country B this characteristic did not produce a substantial improvement in either the low or high scores.
 Nevertheless, the results associated with the Wealth Score and RFM segments suggest a significant difference in the performance of the users with a specific value for these characteristics for both countries.
-The super-app information manages to capture information that the bureau score does not consider.
+Although the model with only super-app features does not outperforms the bureau score in terms of prediction power, it manages to retrieve insights that the bureau score fails to capture.
+This explains why the combined model reaches the greatest predictive power.
+Hence, future studies could evaluate whether a model built exclusively with super-app features could outperform traditional unbanked origination models, even if this only happen for special segments like High Device Score, High Wealth Score or High RFM, where it can be seen that predictive power stands out in comparison with other segments for country A.

 The results obtained with the KS metric were more pronounced as can be seen in Figures~\ref{model_perf_ks_a} and \ref{model_perf_ks_b}.
-For all the segments, and regardless of country, the information from the super-app improved the model performance at least two percentage points.
-The maximum increase was obtained with the AUC metric.
-Country B demonstrated a particularly high improvement with an average increase of approximately ten percentage points.
+For all the segments, and for both countries, the information from the super-app together with the bureau information makes the combined model outperform the bureau stand-alone model.
+Country B demonstrated a particularly high improvement with an average increase of approximately ten percentage points when adding super-app features to the bureau model.
 This implies that the super-app information has a significant impact upon the ability of the model to discriminate.
 The difference is most obvious in the Device Score (low) and Wealth Score (low), which hints at a much higher discrimination capacity for lower income segments.
 Something similar occurs in the RFM cluster, although with a lower effect.
-This could indeed occur as there should be a correlation between wealth and RFM, but it is muddled by the engagement of the user with the app.
+This could indeed occur as there should be a correlation between wealth and RFM, but it is muddled by the current engagement of the user with the app.